Vanathi2694/phonepe-pulse-/README.md

 **Domain:**

      Fintech

 **Result:**

     The result of this project will be a live geo visualization dashboard that displays information and insights from the Phonepe pulse Github repository in an interactive and visually appealing manner.
 The dashboard will have at least 10 different dropdown options for users to select different facts and figures to display.
-The data will be stored in a MySQL database for efficient retrieval and the dashboard will be dynamically updated to reflect the latest data.
-Users will be able to access the dashboard from a web browser and easily navigate the different visualizations and facts and figures displayed.
-The dashboard will provide valuable insights and information about the data in the Phonepe pulse Github repository, making it a valuable tool for data analysis and decision-making.
-Overall, the result of this project will be a comprehensive and user-friendly solution for extracting, transforming, and visualizing data from the Phonepe pulse Github repository.
+The data will be stored in a MySQL database for efficient retrieval and the dashboard will be dynamically updated to reflect the latest data.Users will be able to access the dashboard from a web browser and easily navigate the different visualizations and facts and figures displayed.
+The dashboard will provide valuable insights and information about the data in the Phonepe pulse Github repository, making it a valuable tool for data analysis and decision-making.Overall, the result of this project will be a comprehensive and user-friendly solution for extracting, transforming, and visualizing data from the Phonepe pulse Github repository.

 **GUI used in Streamlit:**

     *3 Pages for Top,Aggregated,Map

     *4 & 5 Tabs for Extract Data,Transform Data,Load Data into Database,Visualization(ETL)

     *12+ Dropdown selectbox for selecting Transaction or User

     *Balloons after every visualization

 **Process:**

-  *Select the page in streamlit which you want to perform ETL and visualize *Touch the tab for ETL and visualize
+    *Select the page in streamlit which you want to perform ETL and visualize

+    *Touch the tab for ETL and visualize

     *In each tab you have dropdown to select for transaction or user

 **Approach:**